• Skip to primary navigation

 • Adding maple syrup to the dressing gives it a sweeter flavor profile.

-• For a deeper flavor use roasted garlic instead of raw garlic.
+• For a deeper flavor, add 1 clove of roasted garlic or raw garlic.

 • To use as a dip, reduce the water by ¼ cup in the recipe.